PeaceDate/module-federation-examples/cypress/README.md

 npx cypress run --config-file cypress/config/cypress.config.ts --browser=chrome --spec "./advanced-api/automatic-vendor-sharing/e2e/*.cy.ts"
 ```

-For convenience in every sample added script wich build, start and run test in headless mode.
-You can easily run it by running this command:
+For convenience, there is a script in each sample, that builds, starts and runs test in headless mode.
+To run the script, use the following command:

 ```bash
 npx lerna run --scope="name_of_sample_in_sample_package.json" e2e:ci